brokenintercom/ECS179-Hanafueda/ProjectDocument.md

 The player can also click on the deck to make the [deck view](https://github.com/brokenintercom/ECS179-Hanafuda/blob/main/scripts/card/deck_view.gd) visible.
 This shows the entire contents of the deck with all the cards arranged by month.
 The cards will be grayed out if they've been played already, helping players plan out their future moves by knowing which cards have been played and which ones haven't been played yet.

+The deck view primarily consists of a horizontal container called `Cards` which contains a vertical box container for each month, and overall `Cards` contains *all* the cards in the deck view.
+To get the right month (vertical box) container, we index into `Cards.get_children()` using the card's month enum.
+To get the appropriate sprite within this vertical container, the card has an `index` variable that's used to index into the container's `get_children()`.

 #### Matching logic
 In [hand.gd](https://github.com/brokenintercom/ECS179-Hanafuda/blob/main/scripts/card/hand.gd), its various functions are called every time a card is selected or deselected.
+We iterate through the array of selected cards starting from the beginning.
 First, we determine what category we're matching by (month or type).
 There is also an edge case where both month and type are viable categories, though the card damage will be calculated using the type by default in this case.

 Then, we iterate through all the card buttons and determine if they have the same month (if matching by month, and similarly with type) as the selected cards' month.
 If they match, the card remains in the enabled state.
 Otherwise, the card transitions to disabled.